-The bricks and tiles used in the Mao's Compound are notable for their excellent fire resistance and insulation properties.
+The bricks and tiles used in this residence are notable for their excellent fire resistance and insulation properties.
 The masonry is neat and orderly, ensuring the buildings are strong, beautiful, livable, and comfortable.
-Wealthy families and merchant compounds often use brick carvings as decorative elements to convey the owner's personal interests and reflect local customs and culture [5].
-In the Mao's Compound, brick carvings are primarily featured on the main gate, screen walls, and various other walls.
+Wealthy families and merchant compounds often use brick carvings as decorative elements to convey the owner's personal interests and reflect local customs and culture [4].
+In this residence, brick carvings are primarily featured on the main gate, screen walls, and various other walls.
 These carvings typically exhibit simple yet striking compositions with smooth, flowing lines and a strong sense of rhythm.

-Common themes in the carvings include auspicious patterns and mythical stories.
+Common themes in the carvings include

+auspicious patterns and mythical stories.
 Notable examples include lotus flowers and fish, symbolizing abundance year after year.
 Five bats surrounding the character for longevity represents five blessings bring longevity.
 Gourds symbolizes fortune and prosperity.
 Buddha's hands represent blessings and longevity.
 Peonies signifies wealth and honor.
 Pine, bamboo, and plum are known as the three friends of winter.
-These patterns not only serve decorative purposes but also carry deep symbolic meanings, conveying the owner's hopes for a prosperous and harmonious life.
+These patterns not only serve decorative purposes but also carry deep symbolic meanings, conveying the for a prosperous owner's hopes harmonious life.